This lesson is still being designed and assembled (Pre-Alpha version)

 Splitting to Training and Validation Datasets

-As the final step, we split the original dataset into training and validation sets:
+As the final step, we split the original dataset into training and validation sets (80% and 20% of the original set, respectively):

 random_state = np.random.randint(1000000)